 Roomy Khan, who began meeting with the FBI almost five years ago as agents probed Galleon Group LLC co-founder Raj Rajaratnam, broke down in tears as she testified about the many lies she told investigators.

 “This has been very difficult for me, and I understand that I lied a number of times,” she said yesterday, crying, during the insider-trading trial of Whitman Capital LLC founder Doug Whitman.
 “I realize many decisions I made were really wrong.”

-Khan is one of three key government witnesses in Whitman’s trial and has told jurors she passed him illegal tips on Google Inc. (GOOG) and Polycom Inc. (PLCM) On cross-examination, Khan admitted she lied to federal agents, destroyed evidence and tried to warn some of her contacts that she had been questioned about illegal trades.
+Khan is one of three key government witnesses in Whitman’s trial and has told jurors she passed him illegal tips on Google Inc. (GOOG:US) and Polycom Inc. (PLCM:US) On cross-examination, Khan admitted she lied to federal agents, destroyed evidence and tried to warn some of her contacts that she had been questioned about illegal trades.
 She said she even acquired a cell phone in her gardener’s name to hide her actions.